Community-led development "The Apache Way"

-This document documents the ASF policy on software releases.
+This page documents the ASF policy on software releases.
 Content of this document is aimed at ASF release managers and PMC members.
 Information for end-users and for distribution mirror operators is also available.

 Generically, a release is anything that is published beyond the group that owns it.
 For an Apache project, that means any publication outside the development community, defined as individuals actively participating in development or following the dev list.